top of page

 Hiking ridgeline on path to Pinto Mountain summit in Joshua Tree National Park

 There was a brief climb around a rock outcropping.
 Dave briefly lost his footing and almost face-planted into a cactus.
-Luckily he just brushed against the cactus needles.
+Luckily he just brushed against the cactus spines.

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park

-Forty-five minutes after reaching the ridge, we were a short walk to the summit cairn.
+Forty-five minutes after reaching the ridge, we were just a short walk away from the summit cairn.

 Walking to summit of Pinto Mountain in Joshua Tree National Park